basic-maths-exercises/numbers-7/README.md

 ![](https://render.githubusercontent.com/render/math?math=100+90+4=194)

-__To see if you have understood this idea see if you can complete the function called `romanNumeral` in the panel on the left__.
+__To see if you have understood this idea see if you can complete the function called `romanNumeral` in `main.py`__.
 This function takes as input an integer `N` as that is less than 399.
 It should return the roman numeral representation for that number.
 To get you started I have written code to work out the parts of the numeral that will include the characters C, L and X.  __You will need to extend the code to generate the parts to generate any Vs and Is that are required.__